Report of Lost Forum Attachments after Upgrade

 #6 Updated by Lucas Thurston about 12 years ago

 I've tested several browsers (IE8, IE7, IE6, Chrome, FF/Mac, Safari/Mac) and the download works in all except IE6.
 The layout is so broken in IE6, however, that the links aren't even accessible (I couldn't find the "Attachments" sections on the page).
 It was only by copying and pasting the download link from IE7 that I was able to determine that the IE6 download was failing.

 I'm not entirely sure how the user might have found the file links on the page in IE6, so it would be good to get confirmation that they were using IE6 and not something else.

-#7 Updated by Matt Gold over 3 years ago
+#7 Updated by Matt Gold about 12 years ago

 - Status changed from Assigned to Reporter Feedback

 Great.
 Thanks so much, Lucas.
 I will pass word of this on to the member but I will tell her that everything appears to be working correctly for us with the exception of occasions when members use an eight-year old browser to view the site.